 Active Reading is a process of marking a text to show not what's happening in the author's wording, but what's going on your experience of the text: the relationships that you are finding among ideas or examples, or the associations that you are making with your prior knolwedge or experience.

 1. Underline or highlight terms, phrases, and passages that seem important or interesting, especially if they are relevant to answering any reading questions provided.

-5. Mark lines or passages that tell or suggest a progression with an arrow with a head and a tail like
+6. Mark lines or passages that tell a story or suggest a progression with an arrow with a head and a tail like

-7. Indicate connections or apparent contradictions you see between statements on different pages by writing "see 59" (for connections) or "see 59?" (for apparent contradictions) in the margin.
+7. Indicate connections or apparent contradictions you see between statements on different pages by finding and noting the page number in the margin like

 (for connections to an idea on another page) or

 (for apparent contradictions on another page)